 \section{Experiments}

-To evaluate the performance of \name in reducing the approximation error associated with supernet and in improving search efficiency of search algorithms, we conducted two types of evaluations.
-The first is based on an existing NAS dataset and the second type is comparing the architectures found by using \name to state-of-the-art results in popular application domains.
+To evaluate the performance of \name in reducing the approximation error associated with supernet and improving search efficiency of search algorithms, we conducted two types of evaluations.
+The first bases on an existing NAS dataset, and the second type compares the architectures found by using \name to state-of-the-art results in popular application domains.

 We first evaluate the search performance of \name in different NAS algorithms.
-We use two metrics(search cost and accuracy) to evaluate search efficiency of DARTS, PCDARTS, ENAS, SETN, REA, REINFORCE, HB, BOHB, SMAC, and TPE~\cite{DARTS,pcdarts,enas,setn,rea,nasnet,hb,bohb,smac,tpe} by one-shot/few-shot models on \nasbench.
+We use two metrics (search cost and accuracy) to evaluate search efficiency of DARTS, PCDARTS, ENAS, SETN, REA, REINFORCE, HB, BOHB, SMAC, and TPE~\cite{DARTS,pcdarts,enas,setn,rea,nasnet,hb,bohb,smac,tpe} by one-shot/few-shot models on \nasbench.
 We also evaluate the search performance of \name with DARTS, PCDARTS, and ENAS on NasBench1-shot-1~\cite{nasbench1-shot-1}.
 Then we extend \name to different open domain search spaces and show that the found architectures significantly outperform the ones obtained by one-shot NAS.
 Our found architectures also reach state-of-the-arts results in CIFAR10, ImageNet, AutoGAN~\cite{autogan}, and Penn Treebank.